 As you wash out the mask, gently massage your scalp.
 Be as thorough as possible!
 There’s no worse feeling than believing you’ve washed it all out and then going to style your hair later on and discovering bits of the clay still in your hair!
 It happens to the best of us.
 The easiest way to prevent that is to take your time while rinsing it out.

-I recommend using this mask once or twice a week to revitalize your beautiful curls.
+I like using this mask once or twice a week to revitalize my curls.
+Depending on the level of buildup you experience in your hair, and where you are in your healthy hair journey, you will need to experiment to find the right frequency for using this treatment on your hair.
 This is a great option for anyone who wants a more natural cleanser, as many shampoos have sulfates and other undesirable chemicals in their ingredients.
-Follow these few steps and you won’t be disappointed!

 For more about the benefits of washing with clay, check out this article.